 In particular, creators of complex web solutions that are filled with many features strive to make UI/UX design as simple as possible.
 It means no unnecessary elements, an abundance of spare space, plain colors, standard shapes, minimal textures, and strict visual hierarchy.

 A minimalist UI/UX style owes a great part of its popularity to flat design, a concept that has been a leader on the market for the past few years.
 But chances are it’ll become a thing of the past in the near future.
 As web browsers become more powerful, they allow UI/UX designers to add a sense of depth to their product with no harm to the load speed.
 So using shadows, gradients, and three-dimensional elements in minimalist interfaces won’t be uncommon in 2020.

 At the same time, on websites that do not have many features (e.g. informational, corporate, e-commerce), the simplicity of content is balanced with a brutalist design.
 This style may seem a bit chaotic, aggressive or uncomfortable.
 But it allows designers to grasp users’ attention and make a brand image memorable with a creative combination of “incompatible” elements.
+If you are searching for award-winning design companies we can recommend you a Design Rush.
 The main characteristics of digital brutalism include bright colors, oversized elements, custom typography, asymmetry, micro-interactions, and animations.